mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

 https://docs.google.com/document/d/1vpAIqHPg_Z0S5MWeS0rBTvxCL1N9NQButam4Ozq39Ek/edit#

-Criteria include
+Criteria include:

-- In the first two runs of data collection - single technology
 - Good quality recording
 - Diversity of kinds of participants, ages especially
-- Diversity on participant actions
+- Diversity of participant actions in terms of tasks being worked on
-- Diversity of interactions between participants present across choices
+- Diversity of kinds of pair and peer interactions

 #### Using a 3 Planes Approach